-No student shall be eligible to represent a high school for whom there is not on file in the office of the superintendent, principal or the athletic director of that school a statement for the current school year certifying that the student has passed a physical examination and is physically able to compete in athletic practices and contests.
+No student shall be eligible to represent a high school for whom there is not on file in the office of the administration a statement for the current school year certifying that the student has passed a physical examination and is physically able to compete in athletic practices and contests.
 (A physician's statement for the current school year is interpreted as a physical examination given after April 15th of the previous school year.)
 Physical examination forms are available at the athletic office.